 The financial aid process may seem daunting, but it doesn't need to be.
 Follow our step-by-step instructions on how to apply for financial aid and you'll be on your way to affording a Fisher education.

 View a breakdown of the cost of attendance for undergraduate and graduate students.

 Learn about the different types of financial aid including scholarships, grants, loans, work study, and veteran's benefits.

 Learn how to view and print your financial aid package, get descriptions of financial aid awards, and more on our Financial Aid Information for New Undergraduate Students page.

 Financial Aid Announcements

 2018-2019 FAFSA Available

 The 2018-2019 FAFSA can now be completed at fafsa.gov.
-The deadline is January 15, 2018 for priority consideration of financial aid for all undergraduate students.
+The deadline was January 15, 2018 for priority consideration of financial aid for all undergraduate students, but it is not too late to file!
 Students and parents (if applicable) will use 2016 tax information on the 2018-2019 FAFSA.
 St. John Fisher College's Federal School Code is 002821.